 Jackie Kay was an adopted child of Scottish/Nigerian descent brought up by white parents in Glasgow.
 She is one of Britain’s best-known poets, appearing frequently on radio and TV programmes on poetry and culture.
 In 2007 Bloodaxe published Darling: New & Selected Poems, which included almost all of her four previous books of poetry from Bloodaxe, The Adoption Papers (1991), Other Lovers (1993), Off Colour (1998) and Life Mask (2005).
-Her epic poem The Lamplighter, adapted for both radio and stage, was published by Bloodaxe in 2008, was followed by Fiere from Picador in 2011.
-Her latest poetry title is a pamphlet, The Empathetic Store (Mariscat Press, 2015).
+Her epic poem The Lamplighter (Bloodaxe Books, 2008; Picador, 2020) was adapted for both radio and stage, and was followed by Fiere (Picador, 2011), The Empathetic Store (Mariscat Press, 2015) and Bantam (Picador, 2017).

-She is Professor of Creative Writing at Newcastle University, and co-edited the anthologies Out of Bounds (Bloodaxe Books / Newcastle University, 2012) with James Procter and Gemma Robinson, and The Mighty Stream: Poems in celebration of Martin Luther King (Bloodaxe Books / Newcastle University, 2017) with Carolyn Forché.
+She is Cultural Fellow at Glasgow Caledonian University, and Professor of Creative Writing at Newcastle University.
+She co-edited the anthologies Out of Bounds (Bloodaxe Books / Newcastle University, 2012) with James Procter and Gemma Robinson, and The Mighty Stream: Poems in celebration of Martin Luther King (Bloodaxe Books / Newcastle University, 2017) with Carolyn Forché.

-In 2014 she was appointed Chancellor of the University of Salford, and in 2016 she was named as the new Makar, National Poet of Scotland.
+In 2014 she was appointed Chancellor of the University of Salford.
+She was Makar, National Poet of Scotland, from 2016 to 2021.

 Books by Jackie Kay